endintiers/WildMouse.Experiment.StreamBlob/README.md

 # WildMouse.Experiment.StreamBlob
-Stream Blob from Store via Razor Web App
+Stream blob from Azure storage via razor web app

 Working example of responding async to a file request with a blob from Azure Storage.
 The point is that it doesn't copy the (maybe very large) file to memory.